-Report Designation: Draft Environmental Impact Statement (EIS)
+Report Designation: Final Environmental Impact Statement (EIS)

-Abstract: This Draft EIS addresses DAF's proposal to beddown up to 12 F-15 aircraft of the Republic of Singapore Air Force and to construct infrastructure upgrades at Andersen Air Force Base (AFB), Guam.
-Proposed new infrastructure includes a new aircraft parking apron and associated buildings and utilities on the northern side of the existing runway, and new munitions storage earth-covered magazines in Munitions Storage Area-1.
+Abstract: This Final EIS addresses DAF's proposal to beddown up to 12 F-15 aircraft of the Republic of Singapore Air Force and to construct infrastructure upgrades at Andersen Air Force Base (AFB), Guam.
+The Proposed Action analyzed in this EIS is one of several, although independent from, other actions being implemented or proposed for implementation in Guam by Department of Defense (DoD) (see Section 3.3 and Table 3-1).
+Proposed new infrastructure under this Proposed Action includes a new aircraft parking apron and associated buildings and utilities on the northern side of the existing runway, and new munitions storage earth-covered magazines in Munitions Storage Area-1.
 Use of this infrastructure would be consistent with existing installation operations once construction is completed.
 The purpose of the Proposed Action is to provide critical infrastructure that enhances United States (U.S.) posture west of the International Date Line.
 Additionally, the purpose of the Proposed Action is to beddown and operate Republic of Singapore Air Force fighter aircraft at Andersen AFB to support training requirements.
-The Proposed Action is needed to enhance DAF's capability to support U.S. and partner nation forces within the Indo-Pacific region, and strengthen the U.S.'s ability to respond regionally and worldwide through construction of infrastructure upgrades and increased support of fighter aircraft, in alignment with evolving DAF and DoD strategies and initiatives for the region.
-The topics considered in this EIS include air quality, biological resources, cultural resources, environmental justice, geology and soils, health and safety, hazardous materials and wastes, infrastructure and utilities, land use, noise, recreation, socioeconomics and environmental justice, transportation, and water resources.
-The EIS for this Proposed Action is prepared pursuant to the National Environmental Policy Act (NEPA); regulations implementing NEPA (Title 40 Code of Federal Regulations [CFR] 1500-1508); and DAF's implementing regulation for NEPA, the Environmental Impact Analysis Process (32 CFR 989, as amended).
-The DAF is preparing the EIS to assess the potential environmental consequences associated with implementation of the Proposed Action and No Action Alternative.
+The Proposed Action is needed to enhance DAF's capability to support U.S. and partner nation forces within the Indo-Pacific region and strengthen the U.S.'s ability to respond regionally and worldwide through construction of infrastructure upgrades and increased support of fighter aircraft, in alignment with evolving DAF and DoD strategies and initiatives for the region.
+The topics considered in this EIS include air quality, biological resources, cultural resources, geology and soils, health and safety, hazardous materials and wastes, infrastructure and utilities, land use, noise, recreation, socioeconomics, transportation, and water resources.
+The EIS for this Proposed Action is prepared pursuant to the National Environmental Policy Act (NEPA) and DAF's implementing regulation for NEPA, the Environmental Impact Analysis Process (32 CFR 989, as amended).
+The DAF prepared the EIS to assess the potential environmental consequences associated with implementation of the Proposed Action and No Action Alternative.